 For small cavities, there is a possibility that they can repair themselves through remineralization.
-If the dentist catches the cavity when it has just started, your dentist can give you tips to help better care for your child’s teeth and hopefully prevent the cavity from growing.
-This will include proper diet and oral hygiene habits.
+If your pediatric dentist catches the cavity when it has just started, your dentist can give you tips to help better care for your child’s teeth and hopefully prevent the cavity from growing larger.
+This will include proper dental friendly diet and oral hygiene habits.

-Next, if the dentist can determine that the tooth is close to falling out, it may not be necessary to fill it.
+Next, if the pediatric dentist determines that the tooth is close to falling out, it may not be necessary to fill it.
 If your child won’t have the tooth for very much longer, the dentist may recommend just allowing the tooth to fall out without repairing it.

 A 2014 report from the American Academy of Pediatric Dentists revealed that by age 5, nearly 60% of children in the U.S. will have experienced some level of tooth decay.
-The same report stated that when left untreated, this decay can lead to infection, difficulty in chewing and even malnutrition.
+The same report stated that when left untreated, this decay can lead to infection, unattractive white spots (Turner’s Tooth), difficulty in chewing, and even malnutrition.
 Other studies show that children who have dental decay often experience difficulty in school due to pain associated with the problem.

 But why do parents need to take the time, and spend the money, to fix teeth that will just fall out eventually anyway?
 Tooth decay is a disease, plain and simple.
 It’s caused by specific germs, and can be spread easily, and it can last a lifetime.
 And if the baby teeth have serious decay, the permanent teeth can become damaged even before the erupt.